prakhar1989/docker-curriculum/README.md

 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                              NAMES e931ab24dedc        elasticsearch       "/docker-entrypoint.s"   2 seconds ago       Up 2 seconds        0.0.0.0:9200->9200/tcp, 9300/tcp   cocky_spence
 ```
 So we have one ES container running on `0.0.0.0:9200` port which we can directly access.
-If we can tell our Flask app this connection URL, it should be able to connect and talk to ES, right?
+If we can tell our Flask app to connect to this URL, it should be able to connect and talk to ES, right?
 Let's dig into our [Python code](https://github.com/prakhar1989/FoodTrucks/blob/master/flask-app/app.py#L7) and see how the connection details are defined.
 ```
 es = Elasticsearch(host='es')
 ```